-The Playstation 4's Dualshock 4 controller is the best controller for PC gaming.
+The Playstation 4's Dualshock 4 controller is the best PC controller.
 It's well-made, feels great in your hands, and offers superb feedback where it matters most, especially in the analogue sticks, triggers and bumpers.
-And while it's not quite as plug-and-play as the Xbox 360 controller, it's relatively easy to get working on PC thanks to an official (but optional) Bluetooth dongle and native Steam support.
+And while it's not quite as plug-and-play as the Xbox 360 controller, it's relatively easy to use the PS4 controller on PC thanks to an official (but optional) Bluetooth dongle.

 What you need